paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-022-national-geospatial-intelligence-agency.md

 <a id="section-457"></a>
 ## § 457.
 Operational files previously maintained by or concerning activities of National Photographic Interpretation Center: authority to withhold from public disclosure
 **(a) Authority.—** The Secretary of Defense may withhold from public disclosure operational files described in subsection (b) to the same extent that operational files may be withheld under section 701 of the National Security Act of 1947 ([50 U.S.C.
-431](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section431&num=0&edition=prelim)).11 See References in Text note below.
+3141](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3141&num=0&edition=prelim)).

 **(b) Covered Operational Files.—** The authority under subsection (a) applies to operational files in the possession of the National Geospatial-Intelligence Agency that—